corpix/go-makefile/README.md

     build.mk            \
     ci.mk
 ```

+> Includes could be used to extend the builtin Makefile targets, all targets are «(double-colon)[#goals]».

 All of them will be appended to the list of the includes which will be appended to the end of the `Makefile`.